Does colic cause baby to go hungry?

 Many parents will experience this as a 'colicky' or unhappy baby that is always hungry and never quite seems satisfied.
 The feeding interval can become very short leading to frequent 'comfort' feeding.

 breastfeeding problems like a failure to latch or poor milk supply

 formula doesn't suit the baby

-reflux, often due to trapped pocket of gas
+reflux, often due to trapped gas

-if you are sure they are getting enough milk and you have been getting good burps to release, and baby is still unhappy, it is best to consult your pediatrician.
+If you are sure they are getting enough milk and you have been getting good burps to release, and baby is still unhappy, it is best to consult your pediatrician.